Understanding Capital Gains Tax

 • any costs you incurred enhancing or improving it; and

-• any costs you incurred when selling it (e.g.: commission to a sales agent or auction house).
+• any costs incurred when selling it (e.g.: commission to a sales agent or auction house).

-There are annual limits that allow taxpayers to make a certain amount of tax-free capital gains each year.
+Annual limits allow taxpayers to make a certain amount of tax-free capital gains each year.

-CGT is usually charged at a simple flat rate of 20% and this applies to most chargeable gains made by individuals.
-If taxpayers only pay basic rate Income Tax and make a small capital gain they may be subject to a reduced rate of 10%.
-Once the total taxable income and gains exceed the higher rate threshold, the excess will be subject to 20% CGT.
+CGT is usually charged at a simple flat rate of 20%, which applies to most chargeable gains made by individuals.
+If taxpayers only pay basic rate Income Tax and make a small capital gain, they may be subject to a reduced rate of 10%.
+Once the total of taxable income and gains exceeds the higher rate threshold, the excess will be subject to 20% CGT.

-An 8% surcharge applies to the sale of chargeable residential property (apart from a principal private residence) and carried interest (the share of profits or gains that is paid to asset managers).
+A 4% surcharge (8% for 2023-24) applies to the sale of chargeable residential property (apart from a principal private residence) and an 8% surcharge applies to carried interest (the share of profits or gains that is paid to asset managers).

-Unlike many other jurisdictions, CGT levied in the UK does not currently take into account how long an asset is held before it is sold.
-The CGT rates are therefore based purely on the amount of the gain and not on how long the asset was held.
-The Office of Tax Simplification (OTS) has recently undertaken a review of the CGT regime.
+Unlike many other jurisdictions, CGT levied in the UK does not currently take account of how long an asset is held before it is sold.
+The CGT rates are, therefore, based purely on the amount of the gain and not on how long the asset was held.
+The Office of Tax Simplification (OTS) has recently reviewed the CGT regime.
 One area that was raised was the possibility of making a distinction between the CGT treatment of short-term and long-term gains.

 Payment of CGT

 CGT is usually due for payment on 31 January following the end of the tax year.
-For example, for the tax year ending 5 April 2023, any CGT due must be paid by 31 January 2024 in order to avoid penalties and interest.
+For example, for the tax year ending 5 April 2024, any CGT due must be paid by 31 January 2025 to avoid penalties and interest.

 Capital gains on residential property

 The rules for reporting and paying CGT on the sale of a residential property changed with effect from 6 April 2020.
-This means that any CGT due on the sale of a residential property needs to be reported and a payment on account of any CGT due made has to be submitted to HMRC within 60 days (30 days prior to 27 October 2021) of the sale completing.
-Any CGT due must also be paid in the same 60-day period.
+This means that any CGT due on the sale of a residential property needs to be reported, and a payment on account of any CGT due made has to be submitted to HMRC within 60 days of the sale's completion.
+Any CGT due must also be paid within the same 60-day period.

 This only applies to the sale of any residential property that does not qualify for Private Residence Relief (PRR).
 The PRR relief applies to qualifying residential properly used wholly as a main family residence.